 Viewing RSpace files in Office for the web

-To open attachment with Microsoft Office UI click on 'Open in Word / Excel / Powerpoint" action appearing in context menu of RSpace attachment.
+To open attachment with Microsoft Office UI click on 'Open in Word / Excel / Powerpoint" action appearing in context menu of RSpace attachment, or in the right hand info panel for Office documents in your Gallery.
 This will open a new tab in your browser, presenting the document within Microsoft UI.

 Editing RSpace files through Office for the web

 Select 'Open in Word / Excel / Powerpoint" action in attachment context menu to open the file for viewing, then switch to edit mode using 'Edit in browser' button in Office for the web UI.
 At this point your Office 365 license will be checked, and Microsoft UI will switch to edit mode.

 "Edit in browser" action will only be available if you have RSpace 'edit' permission for the file, that's if you've uploaded the file yourself, or if the file is attached to the document that is shared with you with 'edit' permission.